The Seed of Hope

 Lord, may I see through Jesus’ eyes, hear through his ears, feel with his heart, and speak through his mouth.
 Grant me the mind of Your Son, and may I never take his sacrifice for granted.

-Posted by Sam Maniscalco on 02/01/2012 at 1:26 PM | Categories: Life - Faith -
+Posted by Sam Maniscalco on 02/01/2012 at 1:26 PM | Categories: Faith - Life -

 Search